CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 > Allow recall elections to be advanced by petition of the Ololtic.
 If the petition receives more than 50% of the submitted votes from the pervious election, and the Chief Justice finds no evidence of collusion or bad faith, and that the given reason is valid, then a new election will be held.
 Such petitions ought not to be started by other government officials.

 _(Repealed via [Council Act 13.3](#council-act-13-3); Restored via [Council Act 13.8](#council-act-13-8); Amended via [Ololtic Proposal 30](/government/ololtic-proposals#proposal-thirty-passed))_

-TODO: Is this actually restored?
-Sort out conflation with 9.1-- was 13.8 supposed to keep 9.1 repealed instead of 7.1?

 <details>
 <summary>Version History</summary>